dvnishshanka/book-buddy/README.md

 ## Features

 - Search books from GoogleBooks API.
-- Order a Book (Rent, Swapp or Buy).
+- Order a Book (Rent, Swap or Buy).
 - Chat with the owner of the book.
 - Review the experience.
 - Review the condition of the book.